jphmrst/Fieldhouse/README.md

 Perl utilities I write for myself, and converting to one of these better and more sensible approaches just does seem worth the effort: so here we are.

+Unless you want to extend the beast, the only class you'll need is `<Fieldhouse::Base`> --- its POD follows.

 # NAME